ryantd42/NY-Legislative-Git/2023/A6180A-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  BRAUNSTEIN  -- read once and referred to the Committee on Health
+ Introduced  by  M.  of  A.  BRAUNSTEIN  -- read once and referred to the Committee on Health -- committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public health law, in relation to death certificates

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph (a) of subdivision  1  of  section  4174  of  the public  health  law,  as  amended by chapter 130 of the laws of 2012, is amended to read as follows:
-  (a)  upon request, issue to any applicant either a certified copy or a certified transcript of the record of any  death  registered  under  the provisions  of  this chapter (1) when a documented medical need has been demonstrated, (2) when a documented need to establish a legal  right  or claim  has  been demonstrated, (3) when needed for medical or scientific research approved by the commissioner, (4) when needed  for  statistical or  epidemiological  purposes  approved  by  the  commissioner, (5) upon specific request by municipal, state or federal agencies for statistical or official purposes, (6) upon specific request of the AGENT, AS DEFINED IN SUBPARAGRAPH (I) OF PARAGRAPH (A) OF SUBDIVISION TWO OF SECTION  FOUR THOUSAND  TWO  HUNDRED ONE OF THIS CHAPTER, spouse, ON;DOMESTIC partner, children, siblings [or], parents , GRANDPARENTS, AUNTS, UNCLES, COUSINS, NIECES OR NEPHEWS of the deceased or the lawful representative  of  such persons,  or (7) pursuant to the order of a court of competent jurisdic- tion on a showing of necessity; except no certified  copy  or  certified transcript  of a death record shall be subject to disclosure under arti- cle six of the public officers law;
+  (a) upon request, issue to any applicant either a certified copy or  a certified  transcript  of  the  record of any death registered under the provisions of this chapter (1) when a documented medical need  has  been demonstrated,  (2)  when a documented need to establish a legal right or claim has been demonstrated, (3) when needed for medical  or  scientific research  approved  by the commissioner, (4) when needed for statistical or epidemiological purposes  approved  by  the  commissioner,  (5)  upon specific request by municipal, state or federal agencies for statistical or  official purposes, (6) upon specific request of the AGENT, AS DESIG- NATED PURSUANT TO SUBDIVISION THREE OF SECTION FOUR THOUSAND TWO HUNDRED ONE OF THIS CHAPTER, spouse, DOMESTIC PARTNER, children, siblings  [or], parents,  GRANDPARENTS, AUNTS, UNCLES, COUSINS, NIECES OR NEPHEWS of the deceased or the lawful representative of such persons, or  (7)  pursuant to the order of a court of competent jurisdiction on a showing of neces- sity; except no certified copy or certified transcript of a death record shall  be subject to disclosure under article six of the public officers law;
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10401-01-3
+  LBD10401-02-3